Xilinx/Vitis-Tutorials/Developer_Contributed/03-HLS_Code_Optimization/README.md

 You need the following archives, in particular:

-- from [Vitis (SW Developer) Downloads](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis.html) area take the **2023.1 Vitis Installer** (it makes the Vitis install process much easier) and the **2023.1 Vitis Update**;
+- From [Vitis (SW Developer) Downloads](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis.html) area, take the **2023.1 Vitis Installer** (it makes the Vitis install process easy) and the **2023.1 Vitis Update**.

-- from [Vitis Embedded Platforms](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms.html) are take the **Common Images for Embedded Vitis Platforms 2023.1**;
+- From [Vitis Embedded Platforms](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms.html) area, take the **Common Images for Embedded Vitis Platforms 2023.1**.

-- from [Petalinux](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-design-tools.html) area take the **2023.1 Petalinux Tools Installer**;
+- From [Petalinux](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-design-tools.html) area, take the **2023.1 Petalinux Tools Installer**.

-- go to the bottom of [Petalinux 2023.1 - Product Update Release Notes and Known Issues](https://support.xilinx.com/s/article/000034483?language=en_US) and take **2023.1_PetaLinux_Package_List.xlsx** file which contains all the packages needed by Petalinux into your Ubuntu OS computer (you have to install all of them before installing Petalinux);
+- Go to the bottom of [Petalinux 2023.1 - Product Update Release Notes and Known Issues](https://support.xilinx.com/s/article/000034483?language=en_US) and take **2023.1_PetaLinux_Package_List.xlsx** file, which contains all the packages needed by PetaLinux into your Ubuntu OS computer (install all of them before installing PetaLinux).

-- go to the [Xilinx GitHub page](www.github,com/Xilinx) and zip both the [Vitis Libraries](https://github.com/Xilinx/Vitis_Libraries) and [Vitis Tutorials](https://github.com/Xilinx/Vitis-Tutorials);
+- Go to the [Xilinx GitHub page](www.github,com/Xilinx) and zip both the [Vitis Libraries](https://github.com/Xilinx/Vitis_Libraries) and [Vitis Tutorials](https://github.com/Xilinx/Vitis-Tutorials).

-- go to the [Alveo Packages](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/alveo.html) area, select release 2023.1 and Ubuntu 18.04 OS and then  take the **Xilinx Run Time (XRT)** archive;
+- Go to the [Alveo Packages](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/alveo.html) area, select release 2023.1 and Ubuntu 18.04 OS, and then  take the **Xilinx Runtime (XRT)** archive.

-At the end you should have the following files:
+At the end, you should have the following files:

 ```text
 Xilinx_Unified_2023.1_*_Lin64.bin